 Course descriptions are a 5th grade writing assignment.
 It's true!
 We taught our 5th graders to write a descriptive paragraph, and we can learn how to do it too.
 And, bonus!
 You can earn scholarships just for writing course descriptions.
 Find out how in my article, How Homeschoolers Earn Scholarships

-Let me give you THREE WRITING PROMPTS you can use to describe what you did in your course description
+Let me give you three writing prompts you can use to describe what your child did (or will do) in class for the course description

 1. "In this class the student will….."